-Qlik Sense lets you easily connect to a multitude of data sources, and create your own visualizations and metrics with easy drag-and-drop capabilities.
+Qlik Sense lets you easily connect to a multitude of data sources, and create your own visualizations, key performance indicators and other metrics with easy drag-and-drop capabilities.
 Charts, tables and graphs that you create are automatically interconnected, which means that if you click on a specific part of a graph, the other graphs on the screen will automatically be updated.

-The reports can be accessed and consumed on any platform, as it is based on HTML5, including all common mobile technologies and devices.
+Reports can be accessed and consumed on any platform, as Qlik Sense is based on HTML5, including all common mobile technologies and devices.

 If you want to give Qlik Sense Desktop a try, you can download a free version of Qlik Sense right here and start the "Seeing is Believing" experience.